 Worldwide, 72 banks have subscribed to the Equator Principles (EPs), including ABN Amro Group, Banco Bradesco SA, Banco do Brasil SA, Banco Santander SA, Caixa Economica Federal, HSBC Holdings plc and Itaú Unibanco SA.
 The EPs are as follows:

 - Principle 2: social and environmental assessment;

 - Principle 3: applicable social and environmental standards;

 - Principle 4: action plan and management systems;

 - Principle 9: independent monitoring and reporting; and

 - Principle 10: Equator Principles Financial Institution (EPFI) reporting.

-Adoption of the EPs by a financial institution is voluntary, but once they have been adopted, the adopting entity must take all appropriate steps to implement and comply with them.
-Every adopting institution declares that it has or will put in place internal policies and processes that are consistent with the EPs and that it will report publicly (as required by Principle 10) regarding its implementation experience.
-As part of their review of a project's expected social and environmental impacts, EPFIs use a system of social and environmental categorisation, based on the environmental and social screening criteria of the International Finance Corporation.
+Adoption of the EPs by a financial institution is voluntary, but once they have been adopted by an entity, that entity must take all appropriate steps to implement and comply with them.
+Every adopting entity declares that it has or will put in place internal policies and processes that are consistent with the EPs and that it will report publicly (as required by Principle 10) regarding its implementation experience.
+As part of the review of a project's expected social and environmental impacts, EPFIs use a system of social and environmental categorisation, based on the environmental and social screening criteria of the International Finance Corporation.

 iii Responsibility of financial institutions